9 FAM 302.8

 b.
 (U) Additional Evidence of Support in NIV Cases:

 (1) (U) Your extensive inquiry into the question of the possible public charge ineligibility of an NIV applicant should be rare if the applicant is otherwise qualified for the visa category for which they have applied.
-Ordinarily, a nonimmigrant would be required to provide evidence on the question of public charge only when there are clear indications, based on the usual evidence required to support the application, that the applicant does not have sufficient resources to cover all costs associated with the travel and stay in the United States.
+Ordinarily, a NIV applicant would be required to provide evidence on the question of public charge only when there are clear indications, based on the usual evidence required to support the application, that the applicant does not have sufficient resources to cover all costs associated with the travel and stay in the United States.

 e.
-(U) Applicants Seeking Admission For Medical Treatment: If the personal resources of an applicant seeking admission to the United States for medical treatment are not sufficient or are unavailable for use outside the country of residence, you may accept a sponsorship affidavit.
+(U) Applicants Seeking Admission for Medical Treatment: If the personal resources of an applicant seeking admission to the United States for medical treatment are not sufficient or are unavailable for use outside the country of residence, you may accept a sponsorship affidavit.
 The affidavit should include explicit information regarding the arrangements made for the applicant's support, medical care, and, if applicable, assurance that a bond will be posted if required by DHS/USCIS.

 f.
 (U) Applicants Seeking K NIVs: See 9 FAM 302.8-2(B)(3) paragraph g(3) above.

 g.
-(U) Surety Bonds: In cases where the applicant is otherwise eligible, including under INA 214(b), the procedures for posting bond for NIVs are the same as those for IV.
+(U) Surety Bonds: In cases where the applicant is otherwise eligible, including under INA 214(b), the procedures for posting public charge bond for NIVs are the same as those for IV.
 See 9 FAM 302.8-2(B)(3) paragraph g(4).

 9 FAM 302.8-2(B)(5) (U) INA 221(g) versus INA 212(a)(4) Refusals